sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 \mathbf{l} \cdot \mathbf{p} &= 0\\
 \end{aligned}$$

-So, how come our dot product in two dimensions appears to be a line through the origin?
+So, how come that setting our dot product to zero in two dimensions appears to be a line through the origin?

 Remember that when we discussed the dot product, we came to the conclusion that if the dot product is zero for two vectors with magnitude not zero, then those vectors need to be perpendicular.
 So, if we fix the coordinates of the vector $\mathbf{l}$, thus fix the values $a$ and $b$, then the above equation resolves to all vectors perpendicular to the vector $\mathbf{l}$, which equals to all points on the line perpendicular to the vector $\mathbf{l}$ and going through the origin.